waikereru/waikereru.github.io/_pages/1769-garden.md

 ### A blaze of yellow
 From the car park you are greeted by a grove of Kowhai (Sophora tetraptera).
 When Banks and Solander first arrived in Turanganui-a-Kiwa (Gisborne) on October 8 1769, the kowhai trees were in flower.

+{% include figure image_path="/assets/images/1769/kowhai-flower.jpg" caption="Kowhai tree in bloom" %}

 ### Native as exotic
 Local flora and fauna, familiar to Māori, seemed very exotic to Banks and Solander.
 This was the first time that plants from Aotearoa had been seen, collected and studied by Europeans.

 As you cross the bridge with its poutama pattern (based on tukutuku woven panels in meeting-houses) and enter the 1769 Garden, the plants seem unfamiliar or exotic - with bright pops of the green foliage and white flowers of Scandia rosifolia (NZ angelica), strange forms of Coprosma rhamnoides, and as you walk up the paths, a land of tall shadowy columns created by the threatened plant Pittosporum obcordatum.

+{% include figure image_path="/assets/images/1769/pittosporum-obcordatum.jpg" caption="Pittosporum obcordatum" %}

 ### Intersecting groves
 The lower garden is designed as a pattern of intersecting groves, first Kowhai, then Pittosporum obcordatum.
 On the upland path, this runs into a kahikatea grove, intersecting the existing kanuka forest.